 Protecting Your Financial Interests With Powers Of Attorney

 Having a plan for unexpected scenarios can help protect you and your family from urgent challenges.
-At Storey Law Office, we can help you name powers of attorney so that your family or friends can represent you financially or medically under specific circumstances.
-I have practiced law in Minnesota for more than three decades; I know how to help you plan your estate.
+At Storey Law Office, I can help you name powers of attorney so that your family or friends can represent you financially or medically under specific circumstances.
+I am attorney Jeffrey J. Storey and have practiced law in Minnesota for more than three decades; I know how to help you plan your estate.

 Protecting Your Financial Stability In Life